 COVERAGE REQUIREMENTS Automobile Liability (AL) for Owned and \$1,000,000 per accident.
 Non-Owned Autos In the event of name changes, mergers, etc., every past and present PSA/SDA/UHS/SOE name must be listed on the policy with the new entity as the First Named Insured.
 College must be included as Additional Insured with Primary and Non- Contributory Coverage.
 See Umbrella section for higher limit Higher limits are required if PSA/SDA/UHS/SOE has its own buses.
 COVERAGE REQUIREMENTS Workers' Compensation Must be Occurrence form.
+Must be Occurrence form.
+Workers' Compensation Requirement for PSA/SDA/UHS/SOE when leasing Must be Occurrence form.
 Statutory Limits with \$1,000,000 Employers Liability Limits.
-Clatatory Limits with \$1,000,000 Employers Elability Limits.
-NOTE: Must have Alternate Employer Endorsement from Requirement for PSA/SDA/UHS/SOE when leasing Requirement for PSA/SDA/UHS/SOE when leasing NOTE: Must have Alternate Employer Endorsement from Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) NOTE: Must have Alternate Employer Endorsement from ESP/MF.
+NOTE: Must have Alternate Employer Endorsement from ESP/MF.
+Schedule PSA/SDA/UHS/SOE location on the ESP/MF Must be Occurrence form.
+Statutory Limits with \$1,000,000 Employers Liability Limits.
+NOTE: Must have Alternate Employer Endorsement from Workers' Compensation Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) Must be Occurrence form.
+Statutory Limits with \$1,000,000 Employers Liability Limits.
+NOTE: Must have Alternate Employer Endorsement from ESP/MF.
 Schedule PSA/SDA/UHS/SOE location on the ESP/MF Contract.
-NOTE: If PSA/SDA/UHS/SOE is leasing employees from ESP/MF and the Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) NOTE: Must have Alternate Employer Endorsement from ESP/MF.
+NOTE: If PSA/SDA/UHS/SOE is leasing employees from ESP/MF and the Workers' Compensation Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) Must be Occurrence form.
+Statutory Limits with \$1,000,000 Employers Liability Limits.
+NOTE: Must have Alternate Employer Endorsement from ESP/MF.
 Schedule PSA/SDA/UHS/SOE location on the ESP/MF Contract.

-COVERAGE /ERAGE REQUIREMENTS Crime Must include Employee Dishonesty coverage.
+COVERAGE REQUIREMENTS Crime Must include Employee Dishonesty coverage.
 Must include third party coverage. \$500,000 limit.
 COVERAGE REQUIREMENTS Umbrella Can be Claims Made or Occurrence form.
 If this coverage is Claims Made, and the PSA/SDA/UHS/SOE goes out of business, the PSA/SDA/UHS/SOE needs to purchase the longest-available tail coverage.
 This requirement could be stated in the exit language of the Charter Contract with the PSA/SDA/UHS/SOE.
 Umbrella is acceptable with a \$4,000,000 limit and aggregate.
 Also, an Umbrella policy with an unlimited aggregate is acceptable at a \$2,000,000 If PSA/SDA/UHS/SOE has its own buses AND/OR has more than 1,000 students, must have MINIMUM \$5,000,000 per occurrence.
 If PSA/SDA/UHS/SOE purchases additional Umbrella limits to meet the \$1,000,000/\$3,000,000 for E&O then they must be in addition to the required Umbrella limit.
 In the event of name changes, mergers, etc., every past and present PSA/SDA/UHS/SOE name must be listed on the policy with the new entity as the First Named Insured.
 College must be included as Additional Insured with Primary and Non-Contributory Coverage.
 All coverages have to be included in the Umbrella that are in General Liability, Automobile and E&O.